Task-agnostic Out-of-Distribution Detection Using Kernel Density Estimation: Method

+The advantage of estimating channel-wise pdfs over estimating layer-wise pdfs, as was done in~\cite{lee2018simple}, is performing density estimation in 1D space instead of $C_l-$D space.
+Typically, $C_l$ can be very large in modern networks, and density estimation becomes less accurate in high-dimensions~\cite{scott2015multivariate}, channel-wise estimation avoids this.

-Note that, in order to estimate $p_l$ in Eq. (\ref{eq:kde_1}) KDE needs to remember all in-distribution training images in $X_{tr}$.
-However, in real applications where $M$ can be very large, storing $X_{tr}$ may not be feasible and the summation over $M$ images in Eq. (\ref{eq:kde_1}) can take very long.
-Improving the computational and memory efficiency of KDE-based methods are possible by defining an unbiased estimator \cite{erdil2019pseudo}.
-We achieve this by selecting a random subset of $X_{tr}$ such that
+In order to evaluate $p_{lc}$ in Eq.\ (\ref{eq:kde_1}) for a new sample, ideally we need to store all the InD training images in $X_{tr}$.
+In real-world applications where $M$ is very large, storing the entire $X_{tr}$ may not be feasible and the summation over $M$ images in Eq.\ (\ref{eq:kde_1}) can take very long.
+Improving the computational and memory efficiency of KDE-based methods are possible by defining an unbiased estimator \cite{erdil2019pseudo}, which simply uses a random subset of $X_{tr}$ such that

 where $\{u_1, u_2, \dots, u_N\} \subset \{1, 2, \dots, M\}$ is a random subset of indices generated by sampling from a Uniform density, $\mathcal{U}(1, M)$, without replacement and $N << M$.
-Using the random subset, we replace the unbiased estimator in Eq. (\ref{eq:kde_1}) with a computationally more efficient unbiased estimator
+Using the random subset, we replace the summation in Eq.\ (\ref{eq:kde_1}) with the computationally more efficient unbiased estimator